Financial support for non-UK students

 This page is part of the International Students (EU and non-EU) section on the Christ's College, Cambridge website.
 It sets out the financial support available for students from outside the UK.
 If you are a UK student, the information is different so please see the UK financial support page instead.

-If you are from a European Union country outside the UK, please see the financial information for EU students (2020 and 2021 entry).
+If you are from a European Union country outside the UK, please see the page for EU students starting courses in 2021 and beyond.

 |Award||For students from which countries?||When do you apply / are you considered|